 Join Our College Parent Newsletter!

 Get stories and expert advice on all things related to college and parenting.

-Amy Baldwin, Ed.D. is the Director of Student Transitions at the University of Central Arkansas, currently teaches student success and literacy to first-year students.
+Amy Baldwin, Ed.D., the former Director of Student Transitions at the University of Central Arkansas, currently teaches student success and literacy to first-year students.
 She is co-author of a number of books, including A High School Parent's Guide to College Success: 12 Essentials and The College Experience.
 Amy and her husband are parents of a college student and a recent college graduate.
 She also blogs at www.higheredparent.com.